MicrosoftDocs/msteams-docs/msteams-platform/toolkit/publish.md

 * Ensure to create your [app package](~/concepts/build-and-test/apps-package.md) and [validate it](https://dev.teams.microsoft.com/appvalidation.html) for errors.
 * [Enable custom app uploading](~/concepts/build-and-test/prepare-your-o365-tenant.md#enable-custom-teams-apps-and-turn-on-custom-app-uploading) in Teams.
 * Ensure that your app is running and accessible using HTTPs and for more information see [Upload your app in Teams](../concepts/deploy-and-publish/apps-upload.md).
-* To publish your app to the Microsoft Teams store, ensure you have followed set of guidelines in the [Publish your app to the Microsoft Teams store](../concepts/deploy-and-publish/appsource/publish.md).
+* Ensure you have followed set of guidelines in the [Publish your app to the Microsoft Teams store](../concepts/deploy-and-publish/appsource/publish.md) to publish your app.

 ## Publish to individual scope or sideload permission